ShakilM26/Twitter-Sentiment-Analysis/README.md

 * Read data and data preprocessing.
 * Clean the data through various library.
-* Finding frequency distribution.
 * Normalize the text data.
-* Use SentimentIntensityAnalyzer for calculates the text sentiment and gives us different results like, Positive, Negative, Neutral.
+* Use Textblob for calculates the text sentiment and gives us different results like, Positive, Negative, Neutral.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)